SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/Expanding-the-Wiki.md

 ## Step 5: Making changes to your Pull Request

 If you have already submitted a pull request but want to make a change to your files, you can do that.
 Just repeat [Step 2](#step-2-making-your-changes).
-Just repeat [Step 2](#step-2-making-your-changes).

 The pull request will automatically update to include new changes until it has been merged/closed.